Wint3rmute/baczek.me/content/map.md

 {{svg (src="generated/connections.svg")}}

 <center>
-*Note*: you can click on each page, all nodes are links!
+You can click on each node, they are links!
 </center>

 ---